linuxgurugamer/MissionPlanner/README.md

 		Promised Worlds is idential to Stock, so if Promised Worlds is detected, it will use Stock instead

-	Additional tables are welcome, can be made using the provided editor
+	Additional tables are welcome, and can be made using the provided Delta-V Editor

 Delta-V Editor
 	The supplied DeltaV charts are using values from the available Delta-V graphs, showing the